bismuthfoundation/BismuthRPC/RPCServer/Commands.md

   Will need some adjustments, see what is coherent in the data
 * getnetworkinfo https://bitcoin.org/en/developer-reference#getnetworkinfo
 * getwalletinfo https://bitcoin.org/en/developer-reference#getwalletinfo

-* gettransaction  -  (txid)  -  Returns an object about the given transaction containing:
-  "amount": total amount of the transaction, "confirmations": number of confirmations of the transaction,"txid": the transaction ID, "time": time associated with the transaction(1)., "details" - An array of objects containing:, "account","address", "category", "amount", "fee"
-  This is almost like getrawtransaction but embeds info related to wallet and local accounts.
-Postponing.

 ## Help Appreciated